Want to know why you should study to be an Assessor through the Postgraduate Award of Proficiency in Assessment for

 Students are allocated an individual assessor/tutor (a current practising Access Arrangement Assessor with a thorough knowledge of the JCQ regulations and procedures) who will support them through the course and assignments.

-Along with our partner organisation, Communicate-ed, we train thousands of professionals in the area of Access Arrangements each year: in September we updated over 1600 colleagues on the 2019/20 JCQ regulations.
+Along with our partner organisation, Communicate-ed, we train thousands of professionals in the area of Access Arrangements each year: so far since August 2023, we have trained over 2500 colleagues on the 2023/24 JCQ regulations.

-The University of Hertfordshire and Stranmillis University College (Queen’s University Belfast) have agreed to consider the PAPAA (30 credits at Level 7) through the process of Accredited Prior Experiential Learning (APEL) for applicants onto their MA Education programmes, with more universities in the process of considering accepting the PAPAA for credits.
-The Stranmillis MA is online, so can be accessed anywhere.
+The University of Hertfordshire have agreed to consider the PAPAA (30 credits at Level 7) through the process of Accredited Prior Experiential Learning (APEL) for applicants onto their MA Education programmes.
+The Open University may also consider your PAPAA qualification as recognition of prior learning towards one of their Masters qualifications.

 Students who already hold a postgraduate qualification in psychometric assessment may be accepted onto the PAPAA with recognition of prior learning, in place of completing PAPAA Unit 1 (Principles of Psychometric Testing).
 Students would only need to complete Unit 2 (JCQ regulations and procedures) to gain the PAPAA qualification.

 The majority of our team are qualified and practising Access Arrangement Assessors, with a thorough and up to date knowledge of the JCQ regulations and procedures.

 There is no need to purchase a battery of tests to undertake the course.
 We have permission from each publisher to show the relevant pages from the test on the screen during training, and we have a library of tests for students to borrow, for a fee to cover our costs, when carrying out their Unit 1 assessment.
 We have negotiated discounts from test publishers when assessments are purchased for use in assessments after graduation.